vapor/docs/3.0/docs/getting-started/services.md

 # Services

-Services is a dependency injection (also called inversion of control) framework for Vapor.
+Services is a Service Locator (sometimes called inversion of control) framework for Vapor.
 The services framework allows you to register, configure, and initialize anything you might need in your application.

 ## Container